hpc/pavilion2/docs/results/basics.rst

 Pavilion-wide result log
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The general results log keeps a record of the results of every test run under
+The general result log keeps a record of the results of every test run under
 your instance of Pavilion.
 It's location is configured via the general
 ``pavilion.yaml`` config, but defaults to residing in the working directory.
 It's format is designed to be easily read by Splunk and similar tools.